severalnines/docs/user-guide/dashboard.rst

 ==================== ============
 Green (tick)         OK: Indicates the node is working fine.
 Yellow (exclamation) WARNING: Indicates the node is degraded and not fully performing as expected.
+Red (wrench)         MAINTENANCE: Indicates that maintenance mode is on for this node.
-Red (cross)          PROBLEMATIC: Indicates the node is down or unreachable.
+Dark red (cross)     PROBLEMATIC: Indicates the node is down or unreachable.
 ==================== ============